The latest FFS Cup fixtures and results

-The draws for the fifth round of the FFS Members Cup and the sixth round of the FFS Cup have taken place following the completion of Gameweek 19.
+The draws for the sixth round of the FFS Members Cup and the seventh round of the FFS Cup have taken place following the completion of Gameweek 21.

-As planned, we skipped Gameweek 20 due to the swift turnaround between the two sets of fixtures.

-We’re down to the final 32 Fantasy managers in both tournaments after the Boxing Day games.
+We’re down to the final 16 Fantasy managers in both tournaments after the New Year’s Day round of fixtures.

 FFS CUP

-The results from the fifth round of the open-to-all 2019/20 FFS Cup are available by clicking here.
+The results from the sixth round of the open-to-all 2019/20 FFS Cup are available by clicking here.

 The sixth round draw in full can be accessed here.

+An impressive four of our remaining 16 managers – including the aforementioned Teddy Brewski – are currently inside the top 1k.

-Our highest-ranked entrant left in either competition is now up to a remarkable 14th in the world.
+Our highest-ranked entrant left in either competition remains at 14th in the world after Gameweek 21.

-frankiem, who first entered the top 1k four months ago, saw off sandgrounder 66-64 in Gameweek 19 and will meet Emm7980 in the fifth round.
+frankiem, who first entered the top 1k four months ago, defeated Emm7980 and will meet prbaker1980 in the sixth round.

-ActorJeff, who has an overall rank of 630th, also progressed and will next play OlivierGiroudsHair.

-A further seven managers in the round-of-32 draw are also in the top 10k after Gameweek 20.
+ActorJeff and BeckerCallSaul, who have overall ranks of 388th and 586th respectively, also progressed.

+The aforementioned TeddyBrewski saw off moderator TorresMagic in the first Gameweek of 2020 and will next play robharr – who he coincidentally defeated in round six of the FFS Cup.

 WHAT IS THE GAMEWEEK SCHEDULE?